Keyword Strategy 101: The Importance of Keyword Research

 By now, almost all companies have come around to the idea that they need to incorporate content in their marketing strategy to be successful.
 Whether it’s a blog they’re posting to regularly, the content published on their website, or video tutorials being created for customers, they create content because they’ve been told there are benefits.

-But what if I told you that by skipping this one important step in your content strategy you could be missing out on the bulk of those benefits.
-It’s no secret content strategy and creation take time – would you do what it takes to ensure it’s not for nothing?
+But what if I told you that by skipping this one important step in your content strategy you could be missing out on the bulk of those benefits?
+It’s no secret that content strategy and creation take time – would you do what it takes to ensure it’s not for nothing?

 Why Keyword Research is a Critical Step in Content Creation

-Gone are the days where marketers put out a single message and the audience buys in.
+Gone are the days when marketers put out a single message and the audience buys in.
 Today, our audience goes on a journey to become aware of their problem and then educate themselves on how to solve that problem before deciding on the best solution.

 It’s our job as marketers to influence that journey in any way we can, helping our audiences move towards deciding that our solution is the best solution for them.
 I present to you: Inbound Marketing.

 But Emily, I thought this was a keyword research blog?

 Take off your marketer hat and put on your “buyer” hat.
 When you have a problem or need, where do you go?